Skip to main content

 tip

-Console output for logger
+Console Output for Logger

 (${process.pid}) ${info.label} ${info.timestamp} ${info.level} : ${info.message}